• Skip to main content

 I have talked before about jackfruit in my jackfruit chili post, but here is a quick reminder in case this is new to you.

 Here in non-tropical weather, you will most likely find young green jackfruit in cans stored either in water or brine.
-DO NOT use jackfruit in syrup, where it means the jackfruit is most likely fully ripe and should be used in sweet recipes such as desserts or smoothies.
+DO NOT use jackfruit in syrup, where the jackfruit is most likely fully ripe and should be used in sweet recipes such as desserts or smoothies.

 Most recipes will include jackfruit for its meaty texture that shreds similar to pulled pork.
 Jackfruit is not that high in protein (although higher than many other fruits!) and does not taste like meat at all, but the texture is very pleasant.
 Use jackfruit when you are looking for a stringy consistency like in stews, but also in burgers, quesadillas, sandwiches and so much more.